William GENIEYS

 - Member of the Board of Directors ofthe French Political Science Association (2010–2012).

-- Member ofthe Association of Political Science Teachers and Researchers (AECSP) 2002-2006.
+- Member ofthe Association of Political Science Teachers and Researchers (AECSP) from 2002 to 2006.

-- Member of the Council of European Studies: Columbia University in 2006.
+- Member of the Council of European Studies: University of Columbia in 2006.

-- Member of the editorial board of the Revue Internationale de Politique Comparée (RIPC) 2006–2011.
+- Member of the editorial board of the Revue Internationale de Politique Comparée (RIPC) from 2006 to 2011.

-- Reviewer for Critique Internationale, International Journal of Urban and Regional Research (IJURR), French Politics.
+- Reviewer for *Critique Internationale*, *International Journal of Urban and Regional Research* (IJURR), and *French Politics*.

-- Evaluation of research programs forthe French National Research Agency (ANR) and the Luxembourg National Research Fund (FNRL).
+- Research program evaluation forthe French National Research Agency (ANR) and the Luxembourg National Research Fund (FNRL).

 Interactions with the environment